-What does having a simple living actually mean?
+What does having a simple living mean?
 Will having a simpler life truly bring you peace?
 Does having a simpler life make things any better?
 Simple living has many definitions, identities, and representations, but there seems to be one common denominator; having a simpler life will make life easier.

 Logic points out that a simpler life will provide you will a stress-free home, a relaxed state of being, and is the long lost goal everyone seems to want to accomplish.
 I know I do.